The Geelong Clinic

 The graph below shows the levels of hand hygiene compliance.
 The coloured bars represent The Geelong Clinic's rate.
 This is compared to the Australian national benchmark of 80%, shown in the grey bar.

-This graph shows that in recent years, with the exception of 2019, hand hygiene compliance at The Geelong Clinic has been above the national benchmark.
+This graph shows that in recent years, hand hygiene compliance at The Geelong Clinic has been variable when compared to the national benchmark.
+In 2023 and 2025, it was below the benchmark while in other years it was above.

 When audits are performed, each professional group is checked - including doctors, nurses, cleaners and other hospital staff.